Kidney Transplant Process

 You’ll Have a Comprehensive Evaluation to See if You’re a Candidate

 You and your caregivers will come to our clinic for a one-day evaluation.
 You’ll see a nephrologist, kidney transplant surgeon, and other members of our transplant team.
-You will also undergo a series of tests at some point during or following your evaluation.
+You will also undergo a series of tests during or following your evaluation.
 Some of these tests can be performed close to your home.
-The transplant team will use the information they gather to understand your needs and to determine if a kidney transplant at Duke will serve those needs.
+The transplant team will use the information they gather to understand your needs and to determine if a kidney transplant at Duke will meet those needs.

 Your Kidney Transplant Options